Multidisciplinary Team Meetings

 The GRICS Scholarship Program is available to Gippsland health professionals who wish to further their professional development in cancer care.
 Applicants wishing to apply must ensure their preferred Continuing Professional Development activity supports one or more of the following priority areas:

 Reducing Unwanted Variation in Care.

-GRICS Scholarship Program is available from 1 July until 30 June each financial year, subject to annual funding received from the Department Health & Human Services and approval from the GRICS Governance Group.
+GRICS Scholarship Program is available from 1 July until 30 June each financial year, subject to annual funding received from the Department of Health and approval from the GRICS Governance Committee.

 Applicants who have applied for scholarship funding in previous years are welcome to again apply.
 Please note applications will not be accepted to fund the same activity applied for the previous year.